C-C-Shen/Oasis-Pro-Device-Simulation/README.md

    - Press the record button during a session.
 The session information will be added to the recording .txt file.

   ## Base Scenario
- - Hold the Power button for 2 Seconds to power on the device
+ - Hold the Power button for 2 seconds to power on the device
  - Press the Power button to shuffle through session groups
  - Press the Up/Down arrows to shuffle through session types
  - Toggle Skin Connection to attach clips to earloabs